alex-vedishchev/blog/_posts/2020-01-25-snappy-to-ue4.md

 ---
 layout    : post
-title     : "Including Snappy as a plugin for Unreal Engine 4" date      : 2020-01-25 11:15:05 +0200
+title     : "Use Snappy compression/decompression library as a plugin for Unreal Engine 4" date      : 2020-01-25 11:15:05 +0200
 categories:
   - Unreal Engine 4